Seljalandsfoss

 Gljúfrabúi

 A little off the tourist track and often unnoticed by visitors, located to the left of Seljalandsfoss is one of the best-kept treasures on the southern coast of Iceland: Gljúfrabúi, or Gljúfrafoss.
-It's smaller than its neighboring waterfall at 130 feet (40 meters) in height, but its location within a canyon makes it equally enchanting.
+It's smaller than its neighbouring waterfall at 130 feet (40 meters) in height, but its location within a canyon makes it equally enchanting.

-Taking care not to slip on the wet stones, it's possible to walk along the right bank of the stream to contemplate the waterfall - whose name means "Canyon Dweller" - in all its glory.
+Taking care not to slip on the wet stones, it's possible to walk along the right bank of the stream to contemplate the waterfall, whose name means "Canyon Dweller", in all its glory.

 How to visit Seljalandsfoss?

-Seljalandsfoss is located right next to Ring Road, so it's easy to get there with a rental car.
-If you'd prefer someone else to drive and would like to visit the waterfall with a guide, you can book an organized tour to Seljalandsfoss and other nearby sights like SkogafossWaterfalls and South Coast Tour.
+Seljalandsfoss is located right next to the Ring Road, so it's easy to get there with a rental car.
+If you'd prefer someone else to drive and would like to visit the waterfall with a guide, you can book an organised tour to Seljalandsfoss and other nearby sights like Skogafoss: Waterfalls and South Coast Tour.